stom66/blender-dcltk-scene-slicer/README.md

 ToDo:
 --
+[ ] Add option to flip tileset.json YZ on export
 [ ] Make all colelctions objects visible to avoid error with exporter
 [ ] Add a way for user to interrupt process
 [ ] Stop UI from locking up